AndiEcker/AcuSihotInterfaces/README.md

 reservation request will be synchronized again onto Sihot (together with the client data if changed too).

-The AcuServer application is passing any room changes (check-ins, check-outs and room-moves) done within Sihot back to the Acumen system (for to keep the Acumen Allocation system up-to-date).
+The AcuServer application is passing any room changes (check-ins, check-outs and room-moves) done within Sihot back to the Acumen system (to keep the Acumen Allocation system up-to-date).
 Any other changes done on reservations or clients within Sihot are not synchronized back to Acumen.

 #### Requested Unit Log

-The following 8 new columns got added to the Acumen Requested Unit Log table (`T_RUL`) for to store also any other booking changes of a synchronized reservation that are happening in a associated table like e.g. room change in the related Apartment Reservation (`T_ARO`) or board/meal plan change in the Marketing Prospect (`T_PRC`):
+The following 8 new columns got added to the Acumen Requested Unit Log table (`T_RUL`) to store also any other booking changes of a synchronized reservation that are happening in a associated table like e.g. room change in the related Apartment Reservation (`T_ARO`) or board/meal plan change in the Marketing Prospect (`T_PRC`):